Click on button above to view IA Watches/Warnings/Special Wx Statements.

 THURSDAY

-Partly sunny with a chance of showers.
-Highs in the mid 60s.
-Chance of rain 50 percent.
+A chance of snow in the morning.
+Partly sunny with a chance of rain.
+Highs around 50.
+Chance of precipitation 40 percent.

 THURSDAY NIGHT